nutellayan/cwWorld/use-cases/use-case-11.md

-# USE CASE: 11 Generate Report of Capital Cities within a Specified Region
+# USE CASE: 11 Generate City Population Report in a district organised by largest to smallest

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee, I need a report listing all capital cities within a specific region, sorted by population size from largest to smallest.
-The report should include the top 5 populated capital cities in the region.
-This will help me analyze population distributions among capital cities within regions.
+*As an employee, I want to generate a report of all cities in a district organized by largest population to smallest.*

 ### Scope